garrettheath4/rpi-weather-ink/README.md

 - [ ] Show sunglasses icon if it's sunny _right now_ (current UV index is high
       instead of daily UV index)
+- [ ] Show "unplugged" icon if it's offline or unable to reach Dark Sky
 - [ ] Show chance of precipitation next to the sky icon
 - [ ] Improve graphic design on screen
 - [ ] Show graph of forecasted rainfall in the next few minutes and hours